YatFungLoo/google-tic-tac-toe-solver/README.md

 (too much maths man)

-## Core Idea
+## In Layman's Term

-Two Player game, I want to maximise the score while opponent wants to minimise the score.
+Two Player game, maximise player's score while opponent minimise opponent's score.

-3 possible state:
+The board can be in 3 possible state:

-1. If I got opps -> +10
+1. If player wins -> $+10$
-2. If opps caught me -> -10
+2. If opponent wins -> $-10$
-3. Draw / in the middle of the game -> 0
+3. Draw / in the middle of the game -> $0$

-Before every move, play a move and simulate all the possible moves of the game and determine which resulting state it will land and compare the score.
+Before every move, simulate the game by playing a move and then simulate all the possible possible moves of the game and determine which resulting state it will land and compare the score.

-## Payoff Matrix

-9 squares takes 4 plays to justify winning strategies.
-The strategic form representing the game as a matrix in a table form, assuming both players select strategies before the game is played using those strategies in turn.

-## what to do next
+The first move with the best score will be the move to play next.

+## What To Do Next

 1. Add alpha-beta pruning (still deterministic, brute-force)
 2. monte carlo tree search (probabilistic)